 Life Insurance for Singles - What Australians Need to Know

-Single Australians without dependents often assume life insurance is irrelevant to their situation.
-After all, if nobody depends on your income, why pay for a policy?
-While it is true that the need for large sums of life cover is typically lower for singles, there are several financial risks that affect everyone - regardless of relationship or family status.
-The cost of dying in Australia is substantial, and someone has to pay for it.
+Single Australians without dependents often assume life insurance has no place in their financial plan.
+If nobody depends on your income, why pay for a policy?
+While it is true that the need for large lump-sum cover is typically lower for singles, there are several financial risks that apply regardless of relationship status.
+The cost of a funeral in Australia is substantial, and someone has to cover it.

-Funeral costs in Australia currently range from $8,000 to $15,000 or more, according to Funeral Directors Association of Australian data.
-Without life insurance, these costs fall on your family - parents, siblings, or close relatives.
-Outstanding debts including personal loans, credit cards, student loans, and car finance do not disappear when you die.
-While Australian student loans are written off upon death, other debts are paid from your estate, potentially consuming assets you intended for family members.
+Funeral costs in Australia currently range from $7,000 to $15,000 or more according to industry data.
+Without life insurance or sufficient savings, these costs fall on your family - parents, siblings, or other relatives.
+Outstanding debts including personal loans, credit cards, and car finance are paid from your estate.
+While HECS-HELP debts are recovered from the estate, they do not transfer personally to family members who were not co-borrowers.

-For single Australians who are self-employed or own a business, key person insurance is a critical consideration.
-If your business depends on your involvement, your death or serious illness could leave business partners, employees, and creditors in a difficult position.
-Key person cover provides funds to help the business survive the transition.
-Similarly, if you have a mortgage - increasingly common for single buyers in Australia's housing market - life insurance can ensure the property passes to your beneficiaries without a forced sale.
+For single Australians who are self-employed or own a business, key person insurance is worth evaluating.
+If your business depends on your involvement, your death or serious illness could leave business partners, employees, and creditors exposed.
+Key person cover provides funds to help the business manage the transition.
+Similarly, if you have a mortgage as a single buyer in Australia's competitive housing market, life insurance can ensure the property passes to your beneficiaries without a forced sale.

 Perhaps the most valuable form of cover for singles is income protection insurance.
 If you become seriously ill or injured and cannot work, there is no partner's income to fall back on.
-ACC covers accidents, but not illness - and illness accounts for the majority of long-term inability to work.
+Medicare covers medical treatment costs but does nothing to replace your wages.
+The Disability Support Pension is difficult to qualify for and provides only a minimal safety net.
 Income protection replaces a portion of your income during recovery, covering your rent, bills, and living expenses.
+Meanwhile, contents insurance for renters typically costs $300-$600 per year and is another form of cover singles often overlook.
 See our full Australian life insurance comparison for provider details.

 Key Facts for Singles

-• Funeral costs in Australia: A standard funeral in Australia costs between $8,000 and $15,000+.
-Cremation is typically less expensive than burial, but costs are rising across the board.
+• Funeral costs in Australia: A standard funeral in Australia costs between $7,000 and $15,000+.
+Cremation is typically less expensive than burial, but costs are rising across all options.
 Without life insurance, these costs are borne by your family

-• Debt obligations: Outstanding debts (excluding Australian student loans, which are written off on death) are paid from your estate.
-Personal loans, credit cards, car finance, and mortgage debt will reduce what your beneficiaries receive
+• Debt obligations: Outstanding debts are paid from your estate after death.
+Personal loans, credit cards, car finance, and mortgage debt will reduce what your beneficiaries receive.
+HECS-HELP debt is recovered from the estate but does not transfer personally to family members

 • Affordable premiums: Life insurance for younger, healthy singles is typically very affordable.
-A 30-year-old non-smoker may pay as little as $20-$40/month for $200,000-$300,000 of life cover - enough to cover debts and funeral costs
+A 30-year-old non-smoker may pay as little as $25-$50/month for $300,000-$500,000 of life cover - enough to cover debts, funeral costs, and provide a buffer for your estate

-• Key person cover: If you are a business owner or key employee, key person insurance provides funds to help your business survive if you die or become seriously ill.
-This is a tax-deductible business expense in many cases
+• Key person cover: If you own a business or are a critical employee, key person insurance provides funds to help the business survive if you die or become seriously ill.
+This is often a tax-deductible business expense in Australia

 Key Considerations for Singles Seeking Life Insurance